Preparing for the birth of a dog. How dogs give birth If suddenly your dog gives birth, what to do?

 • hidden diseases - various diseases of the heart, gastrointestinal tract, kidneys;

-• brucellosis - an infectious disease that provokes spontaneous miscarriage;
+• brucellosis is an infectious disease that provokes spontaneous miscarriage;

 • staphylococcus, herpes- cause mutations, intrauterine death and spontaneous miscarriage;